Derikklok/Daredevills_CitizenGate/server/src/required-documents/README.md

       "service_id": "uuid-of-government-service",
       "name": "Passport",
-      "description": "Valid passport with at least 6 months validity", "is_mandatory": true
+      "description": "Valid passport with at least 6 months validity", "is_mandatory": true,
+      "document_format": "pdf,jpg,png"
     },
     {
       "service_id": "uuid-of-government-service",
       "name": "ID Card",
       "description": "National ID card",
-      "is_mandatory": true
+      "is_mandatory": true,
+      "document_format": "pdf,jpg"
     }
   ]
   ```
 - **Response**: Array of created document objects
+- **Error Responses**:
+  - `409 Conflict` - If any document in the batch has a name that already exists for its service
+  - `409 Conflict` - If there are duplicate document names for the same service within the batch itself

 ### Get All Required Documents